 The Minnesota Ironman® Bicycle Ride (MIBR), established in 1967, is the longest running century bike ride in Minnesota.
 Well over 100,000 cyclists have rode the MIBR over the years.
 It is considered the Season Opener cycling event for the upper Midwest.
 It has been held every year on the last Sunday in April.
-In 2016 we are riding on the traditional last Sunday in April: April 24, 2016.

 Over the years the ride has grown and changed.
 We moved the ride location, as ridership grew, from Minneapolis to Buffalo to Lakeville, MN.
 In 2013 the ride was moved to the Scenic St. Croix River Valley in Washington County.

 For the 2017 edition of the MIBR, we moved to Carver county, starting in the town of Waconia.

 Any event with a 50 year history needs to inspire itself to greater challenges and rewards for its riders.
 We are continually trying to improve every aspect of the ride, from registration systems, to food to merchandise to ride location and rest stops.

 The MIBR has been managed since ’67 by Hostelling International USA, a 501 (C)(3) non-profit charitable organization devoted to promoting healthy recreation, international travel and cultural exchange.
 The Minnesota Council was established in 1955 by a core of cyclists and travelers.
 In 2012, all councils incorporated into the national organization, Hostelling International USA to become one single organization.
 You can find out more about our organization at our web site: www.hiusa.org – and book a room at a hostel while you are there!